Does it really matter if your site takes one second to load or two? After all, what difference does a second make, right?

 That’s right.
 More than half your customers could be lost in a matter of seconds.

-Don’t worry if your website is slow right now (use Pingdom to test); today I’m going to help you speed it up by helping you put the right foundations in place.
+Don’t worry if your website is slow right now (use Pingdom to test); today I’m going to help you speed up wordpress by helping you put the right foundations in place.

 Let’s start at the beginning: Hosting.